mjza/firebase-chat-app/README.md

-# chat-test-mahdi

-# The Chat App challenge of inline
+# The Chat App challenge of inline based on firebase

 I’d like to ask you to solve a challenge.
 This is a small test that every technical candidate with inline goes through.
 _The Challenge_